apache/echarts-doc/en/option/series/parallel.md

 # series.parallel(Object)

-The series of parallel coordinate.
+The series in parallel coordinate system.

 {{ use: partial-parallel-introduce(
     galleryViewPath=${galleryViewPath}
 )}}